 A lumbar puncture is usually done to find out if your child has an infection of the lining or the fluid around their brain.
-This type of infection is called meningitis (see Meningococcal fact sheet).
-Occasionally lumbar punctures are done for other reasons that your doctor will explain.
+This type of infection is called meningitis (see Meningococcal disease).
+Occasionally doctors will arrange lumbar punctures for other reasons.
+If this is the case, your doctor will explain the reason.

 How is it done?

 - the doctor or nurse may put a local anaesthetic patch on the skin first to numb the area where they will put the needle - it takes about 30 - 60 minutes for the patch to work

 - your doctor may also use local anaesthetic that is injected

 - if your child is very scared or anxious the doctor may give them some medicine that will help them to relax